Common reasons you could face a software development lawsuit

 Zoom had to reach a settlement with the FTC because of allegations tied to misleading security practices.
 But an honest mistake can lead to a security breach too.

-On top of that, if a hacker exposes client data stored in your system or protected by your software, prepare to take the blame.
+On top of that, if a hacker exposes client data stored in your cloud server or protected by your software, prepare to take the blame.
 You’re likely to end up in court if money had to be spent to resolve the issue.

 2. Mistakes and oversights